BlueMountainCapital/glance/API.md

 ### handler startSearches(string)

 Starts all searches with this string; it allows for easier searching if all of the metrics start with the same clause.

+## Graphite handler

+### handler baseStep(step)

+Defines the base step that a graphite installation uses.
+Default is 10s; should be set to match the graphite configuration.

 ## metric